StellarisChain/stellaris-wallet/README.md

         ---

         #### `generate paperwallet`
-        **Overview**: The `generate paperwallet` sub-command is used to generate a Denaro paper wallet either by using an address that is associated with a wallet file, or directly via a private key that corresponds to a particular address.
+        **Overview**: The `generate paperwallet` sub-command is used to generate a Stellaris paper wallet either by using an address that is associated with a wallet file, or directly via a private key that corresponds to a particular address.

         * *If specifying an address that is associated with a wallet file then the generated paper wallet will be stored in `./wallets/paper_wallet/[walletName]/`.*
         * *If specifying a private key that corresponds to a particular address then the generated paper wallet will be stored in `./wallets/paper_wallets/`.*